garvoss/garvoss.github.io/_posts/2020-08-17-defcon-2020-aerospace-village.markdown

 - ground system vulns
 	- used to be each ground system was unique, now theres a push to make them more uniform
 		- good: vulnerability in one ground system didn't necessarily mean that other ground systems were also vulnerable
-		- bad: patch managament is a nightmare
+  	- bad: patch managament is a nightmare if each ground system is unique
 - edge computing: now there are more command capabilities in the satellite -> more possibility for exploitation (MITM or more severe)
 - complacency
-- LEO - system of sattelites in a mesh network -> more constant coverage, but more threat surface
+- LEO - system of satellites in a mesh network -> more constant coverage, but more threat surface

 Improving Security
 - DARPA High-Assurance Cyber Military Systems (HACMS) program
 	- hackers successfully hacked the critical systems in a helicopter
 - DARPA System Security Integrated Through Hardware and Firmware (SITTH) program

 Delay and Disruption Tolerant Networking - developing a solar system internet